Are you worried about making costly tweaks to your Google Ads campaign experiments?

-If instead you decide to run an experiment on one of your drafts, you’ll again want to start by logging into to your AdWords account.
+If instead you decide to run a Google Ads experiment on one of your drafts, you’ll again want to start by logging into to your Google Ads account.

 - Click “All Drafts” from the main menu, and select the draft you’d like to run

 - Click Apply

 - Enter a unique name for the Google Ads Experiment (different from existing campaigns)

 - Select an end date; or, select “No end date” if you’d like to end the experiment manually